jakubBone/GitHub-Repository-Browser/README.md

 This project is a REST API application built with Java and the Spring Boot framework.

 The application fetches and displays a specified GitHub owner's public repositories, excluding forks.
-It communicates with the official GitHub API to retrieve the data, processes it, and exposes it through a custom endpoint.
+It communicates with the official GitHub REST API to retrieve the data, processes it, and exposes it through a custom endpoint.

 ## 🏛️ Design Philosophy